kabilar/workflow-animal/README.md

 + [element-session](https://github.com/datajoint/element-session)

 This repository provides demonstrations for:
-Set up a workflow using different elements (see [pipeline.py](workflow_session/pipeline.py))
+Setting up a workflow using different elements (see [pipeline.py](workflow_session/pipeline.py))

 ## Workflow architecture
-The lab and animal management workflow presented here uses components from two DataJoint elements (element-lab, element-animal and element-session) assembled together to a functional workflow.
+The lab and animal management workflow presented here uses components from two DataJoint elements (element-lab, element-animal and element-session) assembled together into a functional workflow.

 ### element-lab

+element-lab is used for all lab-general metadata, including personnel and projects.
+Many fields are optional, but may help for keeping track of lab members for multi-site projects or exporting data for publication.

 ![lab](images/lab_diagram.svg)